ashtonsix/redux-plus/README.md

 **effectEnhancer**: Running side-effects inside the reducer is bad because it makes your state hard to predict & test.
 With redux-plus you can return effects from the reducer which run in a different context.
 Effects can optionally return actions that are dispatched to the store.

 **selectorEnhancer**: Selectors are like formulas in a spreadsheet.
 They compute derived data and only update when the data they depend on does.
-Selectors can reference other selectors and their formulas can contain reducers, effects & other selectors.
+Selectors can reference other selectors and their formulas (functions) can contain reducers, effects & other selectors.

 ### Usage
 ```js